What you see: A carton of raw eggs left out overnight.

 Yet, there are downsides to this sanitation process.
 First, if the temperatures aren’t right, the eggs’ pores may absorb some of the dirty water.
 Another drawback to being squeaky clean is that the eggs lose the natural defense provided by the cuticle and need refrigeration from that point forward.
 According to the American Egg Board’s Eggcyclopedia, about 10 percent of egg packers try to counteract the loss of the cuticle by coating them in edible mineral oil, but most American packers leave eggs a bit more naked than when they were laid.

-And let’s take a step back for a moment too–it’s not like every egg is contaminated with salmonella.
-But each egg could be, which is why it’s important to handle them the best way you can.
+And let’s take a step back for a moment, too–it’s not like every egg is contaminated with salmonella.
+It’s relatively rare (according to our analysis of U.S. government figures and estimates, just shy of 100,000 Americans likely got salmonella from eggs in 2018).
+But any egg could be contaminated, which is why it’s important to handle them the best way you can.

-So, who has it right?
+So, which countries have it right?
 It’s hard to know.
-You might even call it a what-came-first-the-chicken-or-the-egg problem.
 But the takeaway is that if you live in the U.S., your eggs should live in the fridge.
-And, of course, no matter where you live, you should cook your eggs to 160 degrees fahrenheit to make sure any salmonella that’s somehow survived all this scrubbing or vaccinating, is finally killed.
+And, of course, no matter where you live, cooking eggs properly is the surest way kill any salmonella that’s somehow survived all this scrubbing, vaccinating, and chilling.

 - Bloom – Eggcyclopedia — American Egg Board